-Since October 1, 2004, we have acquired substantially all the propane assets of ten retail propane companies, which geographically expanded our operations into several new states, and a natural gas storage facility.
-We cannot assure you that we will successfully integrate these acquisitions and other acquisitions into our operations, or that we will achieve the desired profitability from our acquisitions.
+One of our primary business strategies is to grow through acquisitions.
+We cannot assure you that we will successfully integrate acquisitions into our operations, or that we will achieve the desired profitability from our acquisitions.
 Failure to successfully integrate these substantial acquisitions could adversely affect our operations.
 The difficulties of combining the acquired operations include, among other things:

-- operating a significantly larger combined organization and integrating additional retail and wholesale distribution operations to our existing supply, marketing and distribution operations; - coordinating geographically disparate organizations, systems and facilities; - integrating personnel from diverse business backgrounds and organizational cultures; - consolidating corporate, technological and administrative functions; - integrating internal controls, compliance under the Sarbanes-Oxley Act of 2002 and other corporate governance matters; - the diversion of management's attention from other business concerns; - customer or key employee loss from the acquired businesses; - · a significant increase in our indebtedness; and - potential environmental or regulatory liabilities and title problems.
+- operating a significantly larger combined organization and integrating additional retail and wholesale distribution operations to our existing supply, marketing and distribution operations; - · coordinating geographically disparate organizations, systems and facilities; - integrating personnel from diverse business backgrounds and organizational cultures; - consolidating corporate, technological and administrative functions; - integrating internal controls, compliance under the Sarbanes-Oxley Act of 2002 and other corporate governance matters; - the diversion of management's attention from other business concerns; - customer or key employee loss from the acquired businesses; - · a significant increase in our indebtedness; and - potential environmental or regulatory liabilities and title problems.